opengsn/docs/javascript-client/advanced.md

 - **preferredRelays** - list of relays to use first.
 Without this parameter, the client would select a relayer from the available registered relays on the RelayHub
     Note that "preferred relayers" are tried in their explicit order, regardless of their transaction fee (relayers fetched from the RelayHub are sorted with cheaper relayers first)
-- **relayLookupWindowBlocks** - when lookup up for relayers, how many blocks back is considered "active" relayer.
-  By default, a relayer that sent any transaction in the past 60000 blocks (roughly 1 week on ethereum mainnet) is considered "active"
 - **sliceSize** - after selcting relayers and sorting them, how many relayers to ping in parallel.
 - **loggerConfiguration** - set of configuration for logging server:
     - **logLevel** - what level to log : `debug`/`info`/`warn`/`error`. defaults to `info`